borntofrappe/flutter-beginners-tutorial/README.md

 }
 ```

-Ultimately it possible to directly return the instance in the mapping function.
+Ultimately it is possible to directly return the instance in the mapping function.

 ```diff
 -quoteTempalte(quote))